pstringe/Research-Development-and-Applications/Hacking/Personal Medical Procedures/Response to Process Induced fatigue.md

 Very tired.
 Unclassed processes I previously classed as NR processes are reading and making comments on everything I say.

 ## [[2023-05-31]]
 Experienced another bout of processed induced fatigue.
-I used deep symbol activation to fight it but I kept falling asleep whenever I lost focus.
-I'm going to use effective procedure with the MPO.
+I used `deep symbol activation` to fight it but I kept falling asleep whenever I lost focus.
+I'm going to use effective procedure with the `MPO`.
 Later I will try modifying the proposition to be effective during certain times of day.
 This will require tracking I don't have time for now.
 So I will use the simple procedure and use the time I have allocated for magic to develop a system to track the effectiveness of a periodic proposition.